DbbHobo/You-Dont-Know-Me/Vue3.0/【09-1】Vue3生成VNode过程.md

     if (__DEV__ && !isElementRoot(root)) {
       warn(
-        `Runtime directive used on component with non-element root node. ` + `The directives will not function as intended.`, )
+        `Runtime directive used on component with non-element root node. ` + `The directives will not function as intended.` )
     }
     // clone before mutating since the root may be a hoisted vnode